trans-travel/trans-travel/us/tn.md

  * Trans medical care is legal for adults.
  * Medical transition for people under age 18 is illegal as of July 1, 2023.
 This includes both care provided from within Tennessee and care provided via telehealth.
-While, a preliminary injunction (as of July 8, 2023) would have allowed both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard, the appeals court decided that [stay was
+While a preliminary injunction (as of July 8, 2023) would have allowed both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard, the appeals court decided that [stay was